 Dutch coronavirus infections rise ahead of lockdown easing

-The Dutch public health institute says that 9,648 new coronavirus infections were recorded over the past 24 hours, in the highest daily increase since January
+Dutch caretaker Prime Minister Mark Rutte has defended his decision to ease his country’s lockdown next week even after the Netherlands recorded 9,648 new coronavirus infections

-THE HAGUE, Netherlands -- The Dutch public health institute said Thursday that 9,648 new coronavirus infections were recorded over the past 24 hours, in the highest daily increase since January.
-The news came just days before planned relaxations in the country's months-long lockdown.
+The national care authority also said the country's high numbers of COVID-19 patients mean that more than one-third of Dutch hospitals no longer have the capacity to carry out planned critical care and nearly all hospitals are delaying less urgent medical procedures.

-The national care authority also said the high numbers of COVID-19 patients mean that more than one third of hospitals no longer have the capacity to carry out planned critical care and nearly all hospitals are delaying less urgent medical procedures.
+"The COVID number in ICUs is high and on a rising trend," the National Coordination Center for Patient Distribution said.
+The number of COVID-19 patients in intensive care units rose by 17 to 839 over the last day.

-"The COVID number in ICUs is high and on a rising trend," the National Coordination Center for Patient Distribution said in a statement.
-The number of COVID-19 patients in intensive care units rose by 17 to 839 over the past 24 hours, the center added.
+Rutte announced Tuesday that the nationwide 10:30 p.m.-4:30 a.m. curfew in force since January will end on April 28, when bars and restaurants will be allowed to reopen outdoor terraces — under strict conditions — from noon until 6 p.m.

-Caretaker Prime Minister Mark Rutte announced Tuesday that the nationwide 10:30 p.m.-4:30 a.m. curfew in force since January will be scrapped on April 28, when bars and restaurants will be allowed to reopen their outdoor terraces -- under strict conditions -- from noon until 6 p.m.
+Shoppers will no longer have to make appointments to visit nonessential stores, although the number of customers per shop will still be tightly limited.

-Shoppers will no longer have to make an appointment to visit non-essential stores, though the number of customers per shop will still be tightly limited.
+Rutte told a parliamentary debate Thursday that his government is prepared to take an “acceptable risk” by easing restrictions because modelling shows a decline in infections and hospital admissions is likely around the start of May.

-Rutte on Tuesday called the decision a balancing act between the “grim reality” in hospitals and cautious optimism that the peak in hospital admissions was approaching.
+“This also has to do with the broader social evaluation and we believe that is a responsible risk,” he said.

-Bars and other hospitality venues have been closed since mid-October and have for weeks been urging a re-opening.
+Bars and other hospitality venues have been closed since mid-October and have for weeks been pressing to reopen.

-In a debate in Parliament, opposition Labor Party leader Lilianne Ploumen urged the government to call off the relaxations.
+In the Parliament debate, opposition Labor Party leader Lilianne Ploumen urged the government to call off the relaxation of rules.

 ———